-Welcome to the Medical Assistant Program at Lincoln Trail College (LTC)!
+Welcome to the Medical Assistant Program (includes the Medical Assistant certificate and the Certified Medical Assistant degree) at Illinois Eastern Community Colleges.
 Faculty and staff wish you well in pursuit of your educational endeavor to become a well-qualified Medical Assistant.

-It is very important that you familiarize yourself with this handbook, the District Catalog, and the LTC Student Handbook (available from the LTC webpage).
+It is very important that you familiarize yourself with this handbook, the academic catalog, and the FCC or LTC Handbook.
 These documents contain important information regarding resources, services, and policies.
 The Program will assess student comprehension of these documents.
-Please note that adjustments to these documents may occur at any time due to changes in national, state, or district standards or policies.
+Some information in these publications may become outdated due to changes in Board of Trustees Policy, state law, and program guidelines.
+In such instances, current board policy, state laws, and program guidelines will prevail.